-Eleanor aspires to see mothers become parents and to see families flourish by an expectant mother’s decision to say yes to life.
-As a sidewalk counselor Eleanor ensures struggling women she meets outside the clinic do not feel alone in their journey and that, while it may not seem like it, they have a choice.
-She also directs expectant mothers wanting to keep their child to important resources they need such as housing, medical care, sonograms, and food supplies – she even hosts baby showers!
+Since 2000, Eleanor McCullen has knitted baby hats and lovingly counseled women outside of abortion clinics near her home in Massachusetts.
+Driven by her faith, Eleanor aspires to see mothers become parents and to see families flourish by supporting an expectant mother’s decision to say yes to life.
+As a sidewalk counselor, Eleanor ensures struggling women she meets outside the clinic do not feel alone in their journey, and that, while it may not seem like it, they have a choice.
+She also directs expectant mothers to important resources such as housing, medical care, sonograms, and food supplies.
+She even hosts baby showers.

-Central to our First Amendment is the right to a free and peaceful exchange of ideas, which requires an individual’s ability to have personal conversations and distribute literature in public places.
-Under the new law it would have been a crime punishable with jail time if Eleanor so much as uttered, “Good Morning, Jesus loves you,” to a passerby.
+Central to the First Amendment is the right to a free and peaceful exchange of ideas, which requires an individual’s ability to have personal conversations and distribute literature in public places.
+Under the new law it would have been a crime punishable with jail time if Eleanor so much as uttered, “Good morning, Jesus loves you,” to a passerby.

-Becket’s Senior Counsel Mark Rienzi was there to defend Eleanor’s right to talk and provide a listening ear in accordance with her religious beliefs.
-Rienzi and co-counsel Michael DePrimo represented Eleanor for over 7 years and, along with the Alliance Defending Freedom took the case all the way to the Supreme Court.
-In January 2014, Mark Rienzi argued the case before the Supreme Court and that June, the Supreme Court ruled unanimously that the Massachusetts buffer zone law violated the First Amendment because it overly interfered with people’s rights to converse and interact with others.
+In January 2014, Becket President Mark Rienzi argued the case before the Supreme Court.
+On June 26, 2014, the Supreme Court ruled unanimously that the Massachusetts buffer zone law violated the First Amendment because it overly interfered with people’s rights to converse and interact with others.